yogendra/yogendra.me-v2/content/posts/2022/01/20/sudo-with-touch-id/index.md

 My personal favorite is [Safe In Cloud](https://www.safe-in-cloud.com).

 So, there is no way I can type it over and over again, every time I lock my machine or run commands with `sudo`.
-Additionally, I didnot want to put `NOPASSWD` in `sudoers` config.
+Additionally, I didn't want to put `NOPASSWD` in `sudoers` config.
 I find that risky, as I run all sorts of random scripts on my machine.
 So, using TouchID instead of password seems like a safe thing.